jeremy-habit/Metasya/README.md

 #### EraserTasker

-The EraserTasker allow to remove file's metadata.
+The EraserTasker allows to remove file's metadata.
 Only one feature is available at this moment :

 ##### **remove** ($targetedMetadata, \$excludedMetadata, \$overwrite) :
-* description : Allow to remove all or some file's metadata.
+* description : Allows to remove all or some file's metadata.
 * params :
     * **$targetedMetadata** ( default : "all" ) : Indicates metadata you want to remove.
 Can be a **String** or an **Array**.
     * **$excludedMetadata** ( default : null ) : Indicates metadata you won't to remove.
 Can be a **String** or an **Array**.